danilw/vulkan-shadertoy-launcher/README.md

 To build *minimal bin(exe)* - a number of used buffers can be configured, stb_image can be disabled and yariv-shader format can be used to compress shaders.
 Look for `USEFUL defines` in the *main.c* file.

+When you have just a *single shader*, and buffers not needed - use [vulkan-shader-launche](https://github.com/danilw/vulkan-shader-launcher)

 ___
 # Building: